jvo203/fits_web_ql/README.md

 cargo run --release

-# How to run the production server (only at the Japanese Virtual Observatory)
+# How to Run the Production Server (only at the Japanese Virtual Observatory)
 cd into the fits_web_ql directory and execute

 cargo run --features 'server production' --release